You’re 1,000 miles away. Be present where it counts.

 Today, Aging Sidekick is one account per caregiver.
 You and your local sibling each sign up with your own login, and you each see the up-to-date care plan.
 It is not a shared workspace — and we are not going to call it one.

 A true shared family view — one care circle, role-based access, sibling-friendly notifications — is on our roadmap.
-Join the family-sharing waitlist and we will tell you when it is ready.
+Join the waitlist and we will tell you when it is ready.

 Long-distance caregivers ask these the most.